trust-mfn-berlin/animals-as-objects/vault/story.moving-horseshoe-crabs.md

 In the case of the horseshoe crabs that Lloyd purchased for the Hamburg Aquarium, the animals’ resilience became a real problem: “[T]he success with which they were brought over led to my getting many more than the Hamburg Aquarium could accommodate.”[^6] After he had sold and given away some of the surplus specimens, he handed off the rest of the animals – in secret, as he admits – to the next steamship sailing from Hamburg to London with instructions to throw them overboard off Helgoland.[^7] The horseshoe crabs’ resilience thus led to the surplus animals being abandoned in the ocean.
 Seafaring and the aquarium trade were therefore two of the vectors that were – and still are – responsible for the global distribution of species, not just within but also outside of aquariums.

-## Fished out of the sea – from by-catch to an object of knowledge
+## Fished out of the Sea: From By-Catch to an Object of Knowledge

 When Lloyd found out that horseshoe crabs had been caught off the Dutch coast one year later, he had no doubt that they were the specimens from his secret release operation (or their descendants).[^8] The fishermen sent their finds to naturalists and thus became part of a network of natural history observation and collecting.
 In this way, the horseshoe crabs changed their space and simultaneously their status once more: in the fishermen’s nets, they went from being a surplus product of trade to becoming an object of knowledge.
 Scientific and popular natural history journals reported on the discoveries and sightings of horseshoe crabs in the sea.
 Lloyd, too, had found out about the animals found near Helgoland in a report.
 Around the same time, the natural history expert Thomas Southwell gave an account of horseshoe crabs that fishing boats had caught near Yarmouth on the Canadian coast and in North Wales[^9] in the journal _The Zoologist_, as did a note in _Land and Water_.[^10] In Germany, in turn, a certain Dr C. Lohmeyer reported in the _Emdener Zeitung_ newspaper on a specimen that prawn fishers near Norderney had fished out of the sea.
 His news was shared again in the _Mittheilungen des Naturwissenschaftlichen Vereins_ (Communications of the Scientific Association) in Frankfurt.[^11] As the animals spread throughout the world’s oceans, biogeographical knowledge about their movements was being spread in scientific and popular science texts.
 The horseshoe crabs migrated from the ocean through the aquarium and into science.